-The following guide will teach you how to set up a SwapDEX validator.
+The following guide will teach you how to set up a Kusari test validator.
 The process of becoming a validator requires two steps.
 The first step is to set up a network node.
 The second step is to assign your node to your account and apply for validator candidacy.

 You can operate a network node on a local computer, a professional server-rig in your basement, or on a remotely hosted virtual private server (VPS) in the clouds.
 It's up to you to choose the infrastructure you feel most comfortable with.
 What doesn't change are the requirements of a network node that operates as a validator.
 Validators should always be online and powerful enough to create and validate the authoring process of new blocks.
 If your validator is failing at one of these requirements, it will get punished by slashes.

-Anything between the lower-end and ideal hardware should be sufficient to run a validator on the SwapDEX network.
+!!! info Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Kusari test network.

 sudo apt-get update